aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 {{< img "confirmstart.png" "Confirm Start" >}}

-This will take you to the running experiment that is started from the template, in the detail section of the experiment under state you should see the experiment is initializing.
+This will take you to the running experiment that is started from the template.
+In the detail section of the experiment check `State` and you should see the experiment is initializing.
 Once the experiment is running, lets head back to the open session on the EC2 Instance.

 {{< img "RunningState.png" "Experiment State" >}}

 Watch the CPU percentage, it should hit 100% for a few minutes and then return back to 0%.
-Once we have observed the action we can click the terminate button to terminate our Session Manager session.
+Once we have observed the action we can click the `Terminate` button to terminate our Session Manager session.

 {{< img "linuxStressed.png" "Linux Stressed" >}}